hphelion/documentation/community/community.install.virtual.md

 ### Connecting to test guest VM ### {#connectvm}

+From the seed cloud host, you can connect to the demo VM using the following steps:

+1. Export the overcloud passwords:

+	`. /root/tripleo/tripleo-overcloud-passwords`

+2. Export the overcloud users:

+	`TE_DATAFILE=/root/tripleo/ce_env.json . /root/tripleo/tripleo-incubator/overcloudrc-user`

+3. Verify you can view the nova instances:

+	`nova list`

+4. Assign the demo VM IP address to a variable:

+	`DEMO_IP=$(nova list | grep " demo " | awk ' { print $13 } ')`

+5. Connect to the demo vm:

+	`ssh debian@${DEMO_IP}`

-It may take a few minutes for the demo vm to become sshable after finishing installation.
-The install will run until the demo completes loading the demo VM.
+**Note:** It may take a few minutes for the demo vm to become reachable after the installation is complete.
+The install runs until the demo VM is loaded.

-1. From the seed, you should be able to connect to the demo vm created

-		. /root/tripleo/tripleo-overcloud-passwords
-		TE_DATAFILE=/root/tripleo/ce_env.json . /root/tripleo/tripleo-incubator/overcloudrc-user

-2. List the running instances:

-		nova list

-	Make sure you note the IP address of the demo VM from the output of 'nova list' command.

-3. Connect to the demo VM using SSH:

-		ssh root@${DEMO_IP}

 ### Connecting to the Horizon console ### {#connectconsole}